jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why open-source is vital.

 Its immense value is that nobody owns its educational content, server software, operating systems, web apps, robot specifications, and other remarkable technologies.
 That means gatekeepers can't stop protagonists from empowering more player gods.

+Open-source empowers everyone with a two-way radio.
+It's a voting booth for anyone to have their say.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

 The open-source community needs our support to continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age.
 We can't ask any more of them.
 The Jedi have done their job.